otnt/otnt.github.io/_posts/2016-02-14-Secure-Threats-Buffer-Overflow-Attack-Level-0.markdown

     - Secure
 ---

-> TL;DR
->
-> This series is about secure system.
-Our software system is far from robust and safe.
+- Our software system is far from robust and safe.
->
-> This post talks about a basic attack, namely Buffer Overflow, that could shoot down a software system which seems robust at first glance.
+- This post talks about a basic attack, namely Buffer Overflow, that could shoot down a software system which seems robust at first glance.

 **Pre-requisite**
 The first pre-requisite is quite easy to catch up, but the second and third ones are fundamental pre knowledge.